bean-mhm/realbloom/USAGE.md

 > *FFT CPU* will automatically decide the optimal number of threads to use.

-For this tutorial, we'll go with *FFT CPU*.

-### Convolution Threshold
+## Convolution Threshold

-The threshold defines the darkest a pixel can go before being ignored by the convolution process.
-This can be used to only select the brighter parts of the image for convolution.
+A brightness threshold can be optionally applied to the input image to only select the brighter parts of the image for convolution.
 We can increase the threshold to skip pixels that aren't bright enough to contribute to the final result.
 The *Knee* parameter defines how smooth the transition will be.
 A higher threshold speeds up the process in naive convolution, but it does not affect the performance in the FFT method(s).

 In the *Conv.
 Preview* slot, we can observe what the convolution process will see after the threshold is applied.